bonni208/Business_Ethics/Business_Ethics.md

 #### Conclusion

 > You finished lesson two!
-In the past thirty minutes, you've learned about one "move" (investigate the source) and one web technique associated with it ("just add wikipedia").
+You've learned about one "move" (investigate the source) and one web technique associated with it ("just add wikipedia").
 >
 > Next up we'll apply what you learned about investigating the source to a couple specific issues.